zencart/documentation/content/dev/code/notifiers.md

                 break;

             // -----
-            // Issued during the orders-listing sidebar generation, after the lower-button-list has been created.
+            // Triggered during the orders-listing sidebar generation, after the lower-button-list has been created.
             //
             // $p1 ...
 Contains the current $oInfo object (could be empty), containing the orders-id.
             // $p2 ...
 A reference to the current $contents array; the LAST element has been updated